nuitrcs/intro_to_SQL/intro_sql.md

 ORDER BY patient_count DESC;
 ```

+### Exercise

+Using the patients table, find the number of patients by gender.
+Give the resulting column a descriptive title.

 ## `CASE WHEN`

 `CASE WHEN` is a conditional statement that can be used to create new columns based on the values of other columns.
 It's similar to an `if` statement in other programming languages.